Data summary

 Further information

-This release includes the NHS Fife and NHS Highland National Treatment Centre (NTC) (external website) locations.
+This release includes the NHS Fife, NHS Golden Jubilee (GJ) and NHS Highland National Treatment Centre (NTC) (external website) locations.
 As not all NTCs have a unique location code, and may be an expansion of an existing location, it is not currently possible to accurately differentiate between NTC activity and additional activity carried out within an NHS Board.
 Therefore, NTC figures reported may not be reflective of all NTC activity.

 The data for the most recent quarter are provisional.
 Provisional data are subject to change in future publications, as submissions may be updated to reflect a more accurate and complete set of data from NHS Boards.

 The volume of hospital activity and trends observed continue to be impacted post-pandemic and during the recovery phase.
-For example, inpatient and day case activity and outpatient activity have reduced by 9% and 7%, respectively, when comparing July to September 2023 to the same quarter of 2019 (pre-pandemic).
+For example, inpatient and day case activity and outpatient activity have both reduced by 9% and 7% respectively when comparing July to September 2024 to the same quarter of 2019 (pre-pandemic).
 However, activity levels have generally been recovering from July 2020 onwards, but are still not up to pre-pandemic levels.

 Disclosure control methods have been applied to the data to protect patient confidentiality: therefore, some figures on total counts may not be additive.

-Further information on this publication is available on these web pages.
+Further information on this quarterly publication is available on these web pages.
 Data from this publication are available to download from the Data files and Data explorer sections of our website and from the Scottish Health and Social Care Open Data platform (external website).
+Annual data are available from the annual publication page on our website.

 Publications released before May 2020 may be found on the Data and Intelligence website.
 Background information on hospital care can be found in the Hospital Care topic area.